Ian Gleed: Personal life

 The publisher of Gleed's memoir was concerned about his "confirmed bachelor" status and encouraged Gleed to invent a fictional fiancée, named Pam.
 Gleed told his family that he invented her because "readers like a taste of romance."

 A 1978 biography of Gleed by Norman Franks struck one reviewer as leaving "many questions unanswered" especially regarding his personal life: "Neville Duke and Roland Beamont do not, as quoted, provide us with much of a clue to the kind of man Ian Gleed was (other than an exceptionally successful, gallant and determined fighter pilot).
 Norman Franks tells us of only one close friend—a boy who used to go sailing with Gleed and whose company he seems to have gone to considerable lengths to enjoy, even at the risk of court martial for 'the employment of aircraft for unauthorised purposes in wartime.'"

-In 1997, RAF pilot Christopher Gotch gave an interview on a BBC documentary on LGBT history, "It's Not Unusual."
+In 1997, RAF pilot Christopher Gotch gave an interview on a BBC documentary on LGBT history, "It's Not Unusual".
 He said that he had had a homosexual relationship with Gleed while they were stationed at RAF Middle Wallop in 1942.
 Gotch recalled that Gleed had approached him and initiated a sexual relationship, at considerable risk as gross indecency was not only a court-martial offence but a crime punishable by jail time.
-The relationship ended when Gleed was posted to RAF Bentley Priory and then the Middle East.
+The relationship ended when Gleed was posted to RAF Bentley Priory and then to the Middle East.
 They were never caught, although Gotch describes a close call in which he hid in Gleed's wardrobe.

 Modern sources have described Gleed as gay.